Tutorial: Wrapping an NLP Application

 a.add_property('end', p2)

-a.add_property('text', text[p1:p2])
+a.add_property('word', text[p1:p2])

-First, with text_value we get the text from the text document, either from its location property or from its text property.
+property.
 Second, we apply the tokenizer to the text.
-And third, we loop over the token offsets in the tokenizer result and create annotations of type Uri.TOKEN with an identifier that is automatically generated by the SDK.
-All that is needed for adding an annotation is the new_annotation() method on the view object and the add_property() method on the annotation object.
+And third, we loop over the token offsets in the tokenizer result and create annotations of type Uri.TOKEN

 Containerization with Docker

-Apps within CLAMS typically run as Flask servers in Docker containers, and after an app is tested as a local Flask application it should be containerized.
+Apps within CLAMS typically run as Flask servers in Docker containers, and after an app is tested as a local Flask application, it should be containerized.
 In fact, in some cases we don’t even bother running a local Flask server and move straight to the container set up.

-Three configuration files for building a container image should be automatically generated through the clams develop command:
+Three configuration files for building a container image should be automatically generated through the clams develop

-file
+file |

-description
+description |

-Describes how to create a container image for this application.
+Describes how to create a container image for this application. |

-.dockerignore
+.dockerignore |

-Specifies which files are not needed for running this application.
+Specifies which files are not needed for running this application. |

-requirements.txt
+requirements.txt |

-File with all Python modules that need to be installed.
+File with all Python modules that need to be installed. |

 Here is the minimal Containerfile included with this example: